ha466/ai_voice_generator/README.md

-## A batch of **TTS prompts with effects** to make your audio hilariously chaotic — perfect for testing dramatic pauses, emotional outbursts, and unexpected musical numbers! 🎭🎤
+## A batch of  TTS prompts to test your  generator (guaranteed to make you snort-laugh 🤣)  ⚠️ if's all work well 😊
 ---

 ### **1. Robot Love Ballad**